BurnedOliveTree/RepositoryBrowser/README.md

 uvicorn main:app
 ```
 And then, please open your preferred browser and go the link that was shown in terminal (by default it should be http://127.0.0.1:8000)

+### Personal Access Token

+If you want to be able to make more requests to GitHub per hour, you need to go [GitHub settings](https://github.com/settings/tokens), create a new token (no need to select any scope), create a new file 'token.txt' in the same directory as this cloned repository, and then paste the token into this file.

+## Notes

+This application is set up to redirect user to a website by default, but it is also possible to get a *json* file from it.
+In order to access it, you need to go to http://127.0.0.1:8000/json?username=name, where *name* is a GitHub's user username.

 ## Possible Enhancements